mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

 Do be aware that if you use these manipulations in-place on array-like objects, you *are* forging into uncharted territory.
-The jQuery object methods, for example, might get corrupted if it caches the list length or other properties, for example.
+The jQuery object methods, for example, might get corrupted if it caches the list length or other properties.
 Test thoroughly, Padawon.

 Stay tuned for a blog post on my favorite technique for keeping JavaScript object light and fast.